alisamirali/ts-i18n/README.md

 # ts-iTranslate

-`ts-i18n` is a lightweight TypeScript library for seamless internationalization (i18n) in web applications.
+`ts-iTranslate` is a lightweight TypeScript library for seamless internationalization (i18n) in web applications.
 It offers simple language switching and translation support, making it easy to create multilingual user interfaces.

 ## Installation